 If your home has a septic system, you may be wondering whether it is possible to shower if your septic tank is full.
-At Express Septic Pumping, this is one of the most common questions we hear from our customers in the Boise, ID area, and unfortunately, the answer is no. If you take a shower or otherwise use your plumbing when your septic tank is full, it will typically result in either the tank overflowing or sewage backing up inside your home.
+At Express Septic & Drain Cleaning, this is one of the most common questions we hear from our customers in the Boise, ID area, and unfortunately, the answer is no. If you take a shower or otherwise use your plumbing when your septic tank is full, it will typically result in either the tank overflowing or sewage backing up inside your home.
 To understand why this is, let’s take a closer look at what happens when a septic tank is full and also the signs that can help you spot when your tank is full and needs to be pumped out.

 What Happens If You Shower When Your Septic Tank Is Full?